 - Millennials (ages 25-34) are the largest group of online shoppers in the United States.

 - In 2022, U.S. eCommerce sales will reach $1 trillion.

 - 54% of U.S. consumers prefer to shop online.

 - The number of global online shoppers is predicted to rise 62% from 2014 to 2021.

 Your customers are placing orders online more than ever before.
 If those orders aren't being placed with you, it's time to catch up!
 In 2020 and throughout 2021, retail stores and restaurants shifted to offer new services for their customers, including:

 - Curbside pickup

 - Contactless pickup

 - Same-day delivery

-All these options and more emphasized placing an order online, therefore decreasing the number of people shopping in stores.
 These options have become popular and convenient for customers, not to mention profitable for businesses.
 It’s likely that businesses will keep offering these options, even after the COVID-19 threat has gone.
-If you haven’t already, now is the time to invest in improvements like these for your website and/or eCommerce solution.
-It will be a huge advantage for your business in 2021.
+If you haven’t already, now is the time to invest in improvements for your website and/or eCommerce solution.
+It will be a huge advantage for your business in 2022.